oracle-livelabs/partner-solutions/oci-observability-management-database-management/databasefullmanagement/databasefullmanagement.md

 * Explore monitoring a specific database
 * Explore alert log details
 * Explore tablespace actions
-* Explore SQL Tuning Advisor

 ### Prerequisites

 This lab assumes you have:
+* A valid Oracle Cloud Infrastructure paid account.
-* This lab assumes you have the necessary privileges
+* The necessary privileges to create the resources in this lab.

 ## Task 1: Explore the Fleet Summary